-Analysis to Emergency Draft 1 2020 06 24

-Oneida Trust Enrollment Committee; and

-Two (2) vacancies - three (3) year term.

-Oneida Judiciary.
-Court of Appeals:

-One (1) vacancy - Appellate Court Chief Judge, six (6) year term.

-One (1) vacancy - Appellate Court Judge, six (6) year term.
-One (1) vacancy - Appellate Court Judge, six (6) year term.

-■ Trial Court:

-- One (1) vacancy Trial Court Chief Judge, six (6) year term. - One (1) vacancy Trial Court Judge, six (6) year term. - Originally, the caucus for the 2020 General Election was scheduled to be held on March 14, 2020, with the primary election to be held on May 16, 2020, and the General Election occurring on July 4, 2020.
-Upon cancelation of the caucus through the adoption of emergency amendments through BC-03-17-20-B, the primary election was rescheduled to May 23, 2020, and the 2020 General Election was rescheduled to July 25, 2020.
-The primary election was then canceled following the adoption of emergency amendments through BC-05-13-20-H. - D. Request for Emergency Amendments.
-In response to the COVID-19 pandemic, emergency amendments to the Law are being sought by the Oneida Election Board to allow for outdoor, drive-through voting to occur by clarifying that an election shall take place at an Oneida Nation facility, and not in an Oneida Nation facility.

-SECTION 3.
-CONSULTATION AND OUTREACH

-- A. Representatives from the following departments or entities participated in the development of this Law and legislative analysis:

-- Oneida Law Office: and

-- Oneida Election Board.

-- B. The following laws were reviewed in the drafting of this analysis:

-- Oneida Nation Constitution and Bylaws;

-- Emergency Management and Homeland Security law; and

-- Boards, Committees, and Commissions law.

-SECTION 4.
-PROCESS

-- A. These amendments are being considered on an emergency basis.
-The Oneida Business Committee may temporarily enact an emergency law "where legislation is necessary for the immediate preservation of public health, safety, or general welfare of the Reservation population and enactment or amendment of legislation is required sooner than would be possible under this law" [1 O.C.
-109.9-5]. - Emergency amendments are being pursued for the immediate preservation of the public health, safety, and general welfare of the Reservation population against the public health crisis that is the COVID-19 pandemic.
-Chairman Tehassi Hill declared a Public Health State of Emergency for the Nation on March 12, 2020.
-Allowing for the possibility of outdoor, drive-through voting to occur will help reduce any unnecessary contact between individuals which could spread COVID-19, while also ensuring that the 2020 General Election can occur without interruption. - Observance of the requirements under the Legislative Procedures Act for the adoption of these amendments would be contrary to public interest.
-The 2020 General Election is tentatively
+107 Oneida Trust Enrollment Committee; and 108 • Two (2) vacancies - three (3) year term.
+109 Oneida Judiciary.
+110 Court of Appeals: 111 • One (1) vacancy - Appellate Court Chief Judge, six (6) year term.
+112 One (1) vacancy - Appellate Court Judge, six (6) year term.
+113 114 Trial Court: One (1) mean and Trial Court Chief Indee, sin (6) mean term 114 115 One (1) vacancy - Trial Court Chief Judge, six (6) year term.
+One (1) vacancy - Trial Court Judge, six (6) year term.
+115 Originally, the caucus for the 2020 General Election was scheduled to be held on March 14, 2020, 117 with the primary election to be held on May 16, 2020, and the General Election occurring on July 118 4, 2020.
+Upon cancelation of the caucus through the adoption of emergency amendments through 119 BC-03-17-20-B, the primary election was rescheduled to May 23, 2020, and the 2020 General 120 Election was rescheduled to July 25, 2020.
+The primary election was then canceled following the 121 adoption of emergency amendments through BC-05-13-20-H. 122 D. Request for Emergency Amendments .
+In response to the COVID-19 pandemic, emergency 123 amendments to the Law are being sought by the Oneida Election Board to allow for outdoor, drive- 124 through voting to occur by clarifying that an election shall take place at an Oneida Nation facility, and 125 not in an Oneida Nation facility.
+126 127 SECTION 3.
+CONSULTATION AND OUTREACH 128 A. Representatives from the following departments or entities participated in the development of this Law 129 and legislative analysis: 130 Oneida Law Office; and 131 Oneida Election Board.
+132 B. The following laws were reviewed in the drafting of this analysis: 133 Oneida Nation Constitution and Bylaws; 134 Emergency Management and Homeland Security law; and 135 Boards, Committees, and Commissions law.
+136 Bourds, commutes, and commissions law.
+137 SECTION 4.
+PROCESS 138 A. These amendments are being considered on an emergency basis.
+The Oneida Business Committee may 139 temporarily enact an emergency law "where legislation is necessary for the immediate preservation of 140 public health, safety, or general welfare of the Reservation population and enactment or amendment of 141 142 legislation is required sooner than would be possible under this law" [1 O.C.
+109.9-5].
+142 143 • Emergency amendments are being pursued for the immediate preservation of the public health, 143 144 safety, and general welfare of the Reservation population against the public health crisis that is the COVID-19 pandemic.
+Chairman Tehassi Hill declared a Public Health State of Emergency for the 144 145 Nation on March 12, 2020.
+Allowing for the possibility of outdoor, drive-through voting to occur 145 146 will help reduce any unnecessary contact between individuals which could spread COVID-19, 140 while also ensuring that the 2020 General Election can occur without interruption.
+147 Observance of the requirements under the Legislative Procedures Act for the adoption of these 149 amendments would be contrary to public interest.
+The 2020 General Election is tentatively 115 unchantente would be contrary to public interest.
+The 2020 General Election is withatively